giahypham/giahypham/README.md

 Feel free to check out my GitHub and other pages for my projects varying from data analytics to full-stack web applications.

-Looking forward to growing my network and collaborating on the next software development projects.
+I look forward to growing my network and collaborating on the next software development projects.
 Let's create remarkable applications!

 In my free time, I manage a competitive FIFA ProClub, play tennis, and I am a regular concertgoer.
 Let's bond over music, tennis, and books!